Joseph Ritson (1752-1803)

 Biography

 Before she married the Newcastle-upon-Tyne printer Thomas Slack, Anne Fisher had established and managed an evening school in Newcastle’s St. Nicholas’s Church Yard for young working women who wanted to develop their literacy skills.
-In 1750 she published “A New Grammar and Spelling Book” which established her as Britain’s first female grammarian in English and the book passed through forty editions.
-These appeared under her professional name, Ann Fisher, and are the fourth most re-printed grammar publications in the eighteenth century.
+In 1750 she published “A New Grammar and Spelling Book” which established her as Britain’s first female grammarian in modern English and the book passed through forty editions.
+These appeared under her professional name, Anne Fisher, and are the fourth most re-printed grammar publications in the eighteenth century.